 Dutch Chocolate Cookies - Dutch Cocoa Cookies

-- Cream butter in mixer bowl
+- Cream butter and sugar in mixer bowl.

-- Add eggs and vanilla and cream.
+- Add eggs and vanilla.
+Cream them together.

 - Mix cocoa powder flour, baking soda and salt in small bowl.